 Despite former dictator Nicolae Ceauşescu’s best efforts to gut the place, visitors to Bucharest are surprised at how stylish Romania’s capital is – forgetful that the city was once known as the ‘Paris of the East’.
-As foreign media tends only to turn its cameras on Romania for negative stories, less surprising are the nonetheless very real social problems afflicting the country, particularly orphanges and mental health care, both of which may be avenues for longer term volunteers to explore.
+As foreign media tends only to turn its cameras on Romania for negative stories, less surprising are the nonetheless very real social problems afflicting the country, particularly mental health care, which may be avenues for longer term volunteers to explore.

 Grassroots Volunteering in Romania

 The organisations listed below have either got in touch with us to add their details to this or another of our websites, or we otherwise have reason to believe they are actively looking for international volunteers and charge reasonable or no fees to join in, live and work with them:

 Each summer Happy Faces recruit 30 energetic and enthusiastic activity team leaders to design and implement activities for campers aged between seven and 15 years old.
 Volunteers should be aged 18 to 35, enjoy working with children and youth, and be able to commit to between one and three months at the camp.

 Accommodation & Costs: Accommodation and meals are included, plus activities on your days off.

 Many hostels use help exchange networks (see below) to find volunteer staff but the following either advertise on their websites or are particularly noted for taking on volunteers:

 Are you a passionate traveller, enthusiastic to work with tourists, love Romania and can offer valuable advice to foreigners who want to discover the country?
 If yes, there’s an invite to apply for jobs at Little Bucharest Old Town Hostel.

 Work with them and meet interesting people.
 They’re looking for amazing receptionists to welcome foreign travelers, make them feel at home, and help them discover everything that is awesome about Cluj.